What is a tsunami?

 - A local earthquake at Gisborne in 1947 caused a tsunami 30 minutes later.
-One man said the wall of water roared like an express train.
 A 10-metre wave smashed a cottage, but no-one was killed.

-- In 1960 a powerful earthquake caused a tsunami that killed thousands of people in Chile and across the Pacific.
-On 23 May, boats, houses, and animals were lost as waves hit New Zealand's east coast.
-Two days later, coastal schools were closed and thousands of people moved inland when a 90-minute warning was given of a possible tsunami from a major aftershock of the earthquake.
+- In 1960, a powerful earthquake caused a tsunami that killed thousands of people in Chile and across the Pacific.
+Boats, houses, and animals were lost as waves hit New Zealand's east coast.
+A few days later, coastal schools were closed and thousands of people moved inland when a tsunami was feared after a major aftershock of the earthquake.

 Warning of distant tsunamis

-It could take 12 - 15 hours for a wave from a South American earthquake to arrive in New Zealand.
+It could take 12 to 15 hours for a wave from a South American earthquake to arrive in New Zealand.
 The Pacific Tsunami Warning Center in Hawaii tells New Zealand if a tsunami is expected.
-Radio and television announcements warn people to move away from the coast.
+Radio, television and internet announcements, phone text messages, and sirens warn people to move away from the coast.

 If an earthquake near New Zealand triggers a tsunami, there may not be time for an official warning or sirens.
 If you are on the coast during an earthquake that is strong or lasts longer than a minute, hear unusual noises from the sea or see water rising or receding from the shore, move immediately to the nearest high ground or as far inland as possible.